Ojooh/365days-of-watching-and-praying/log.md

 **Today's Progress**: Today I explored the book of Genesis 26.

-**Thoughts:** It is important never to give up on our engagements as consistency sets the pace to honour and dignity.
-Isaac was never deterred from building wells and soon his enemies got weary of him.
+**Thoughts:** It is important never to give up on our engagements and commitments as consistency sets the pace to honour and dignity.
+Isaac was never deterred from building wells **(he built five)** and soon his enemies got weary of him.
+Paul was deadly committed to his course of persecuting Christians until God met him.
+Mordecai was committed to serving God and the King Ahasuerus and he ended in a place of honour.
+The same trait can be observed in other patriarchs.